Week 1 - Intro to HTML

 Course Intro

 See the welcome video in Canvas.
-Complete the class policies quiz.
+Complete the class policies quiz and the github username survey in Canvas.

 Tools